14-year-old charged with homicide of 4-year-old boy in Norfolk

-NORFOLK, Va. – A 14-year-old boy has been charged with second-degree murder of a 4-year-old boy, according to Norfolk Police.
+NORFOLK, Va. - A 14-year-old boy has been charged with the second-degree murder of a 4-year-old boy, according to Norfolk Police.

 New court documents reveal disturbing details.

-Thursday, the Medical Examiner’s Office ruled the death of the 4-year-old boy as homicide.
-The cause of the child’s death was previously undetermined.
+Thursday, the Medical Examiner's Office ruled the death of 4-year-old Larkin Carr as a homicide.
+The cause of the child's death was previously undetermined.

-Police were called to the 6300 block of Sangamon Avenue for the report of an unresponsive child at around 7 p.m. on November 12, 2018.
+Police were called to the 6300 block of Sangamon Avenue for a report of an unresponsive child around 7 p.m. on November 12, 2018.

 The mother of the 14-year-old, Catherine Seals, has been in custody since January after being charged with child abuse and neglect.